-Under no circumstances is towing equipment be connected to any winch or hook that has a suspect release mechanism.
+Under no circumstances is towing equipment be connected to any winch or hook that has a faulty release mechanism.
 Correct maintenance and operation are essential.
-It could save your life.

 See also CSWP para 30.3

 2.7.3 Ships mooring lines as towlines

 Using ships' mooring lines as towlines is not recommended (unless agreed between Master, Pilot and Tug Master) as the strength may not be in accordance with tug towing force and may therefore limit the tug's performance.